Divorce Camp 2022 – Lake Harriet Law Office is pleased to be a Gold Sponsor

 • Stocks and Bonds: Same concept as bank and brokerage accounts.

 • Debts: Just as assets must be divided, debts must also be divided.
-A court may divide some debts in half between the parties, but may apportion some debts to the person benefiting from the debt.
-For example, if one party is keeping the family car, the court may assign the loan to the person keeping the car.
+A court may divide some debts equally between the parties but may apportion some debts to the person benefiting from the debt.
+For example, if one party is keeping the family car, the court will typically assign the loan to the person keeping the car.
+Student loans and credit cards are also addressed in the division process.

 • Qualified Plans and Pensions: 401k, 403b, IRA and other qualified plans are identified and valued.
 Pensions are valued differently, and in some cases an actuary can assist with the present value calculation.

-• Balance Sheet Preparation: Each divorce case requires a well drafted balance sheet.
+• Balance Sheet Preparation: Each divorce case requires a well drafted balance sheet with CPA level of precision.

 • Gifts & Inheritances: If one party wants to claim a gift or inheritance should not be divided at divorce, they must prove the asset is nonmarital (should not be divided by the parties in divorce).
 If an individual used the gift or inheritance during the marriage, for example put the money towards a mortgage during the marriage, the individual may have to prove through “tracing” what belongs to them.

 At Lake Harriet Law Office, we provide strong legal representation for our clients who are going through divorce, and we use a data-focused approach to address the division of assets and debts.
-If you are concerned about divorce and the related financial issues, please contact us to schedule a consultation at 612-750-4843.
+If you are concerned about divorce and the related financial issues, please contact us to schedule a consultation.

 Randall A. Smith – Managing Attorney 612-750-4843